Subhajit75/Potato-Leaf-Disease-Detection-/README.md

 The dataset is preprocessed using resizing, normalization, and augmentation to improve model performance.

+## 📖 How It Works
+1️⃣ Upload Image

+The user uploads an image of a potato leaf.
+2️⃣ Preprocessing

+The image is resized and normalized before feeding it to the model.
+3️⃣ Model Prediction

+The trained CNN model classifies the image into Healthy, Early Blight, or Late Blight.
+4️⃣ Display Results

+The prediction is shown along with a confidence score.
+5️⃣ Treatment Recommendations

+If a disease is detected, suggestions for treatment methods are displayed.

 ## 📖 Model Details
 - **Architecture:** Convolutional Neural Network (CNN)
 - **Training Framework:** TensorFlow/Keras